-When you arrive, check in and get the lowdown on the Museum from one of our friendly Visitor Experience and Engagement Representatives (VEER) at the Welcome Desk.
+When you arrive, check in and get the lowdown on the Museum from one of our friendly Visitor Experience Representatives (VER) at the Welcome Desk.

 Feel free to bring sketchpads, notebooks, and other learning tools with you.
 But, use only pencils in the galleries.
 Ask a VER for a golf pencil, in case you forget your pencil!

-Store away any backpacks, food, drinks, tripods, and umbrellas in a free locker or storage with signed waiver; they are not permitted in the galleries.
+Store away any backpacks, luggage, large bags, food, drinks, tripods, and umbrellas in a free locker or storage with signed waiver; they are not permitted in the galleries.
 Lockers are on the first floor through our Vinik Family Education Center and bin storage is accessed through our Main West Entrance.
 Please ask our VER for assistance at the front desk.

 Turn off the flash function on your phone or camera and leave the selfie stick at home.
 When photography is permitted, it is only without flash.
 The Museum’s photography policy may change depending on the exhibition; be sure to confirm the current policy with the VER.
 View the full photography and videography policy here.

 Look closer… but not too close.
 Be mindful of your proximity to the artwork.
 Please do not touch the art.
 Also refrain from touching the exhibition cases or leaning on the walls.